jbrockopp/docs/content/administration/server/reference/_index.md

 This configuration variable is used by the [compiler component](/docs/administration/server/components/compiler/) for the server.

-This variable enables using a GitHub Enterprise instance as a registry for fetching pipeline [templates](/docs/tour/templates/) from.
+This variable enables using a GitHub Enterprise Server as a registry for fetching pipeline [templates](/docs/tour/templates/) from.

 The variable is optional and can be provided as a `boolean`.